-- In the case of a surplus, in line with the amending Regulations (The Local Government Pension Scheme (Amendment) Regulations 2020) the parties will need to make representations to the Administering Authority if they believe an Exit Credit should be paid outside the policy set out above, or if they dispute the determination of the Administering Authority.
-The Fund will notify the parties of the information required to make the determination on request. - If the Fund determines an Exit Credit is payable, then they will pay this directly to the exiting employer within 6 months of completion of the cessation assessment by the Actuary.
-In cases where an Exit Credit is to be paid, the default position will be to limit this to the total value of contributions paid into the Fund by the outgoing employer. - In the case of a deficit, in order to maintain a consistent approach, the Fund will seek to recover this from the exiting employer in the first instance although if this is not possible then the deficit will be recovered from the guarantor either as a further contribution collection or at the next valuation.
+In the case of a surplus, in line with the amending Regulations (The Local Government Pension Scheme (Amendment) Regulations 2020) the parties will need to make representations to the Administering Authority if they believe an Exit Credit should be paid outside the policy set out above, or if they dispute the determination of the Administering Authority.
+The Fund will notify the parties of the information required to make the determination on request.

+- If the Fund determines an Exit Credit is payable, then they will pay this directly to the exiting employer within 6 months of completion of the final cessation assessment by the Actuary. - In the case of a deficit, in order to maintain a consistent approach, the Fund will seek to recover this from the exiting employer in the first instance although if this is not possible then the deficit will be recovered from the guarantor either as a further contribution collection or at the next valuation.